eclipse-sirius/sirius-specs/specs/proposal/571115-provideWidgetToEditAValueInEditionTable/571115-provideWidgetToEditAValueInEditionTable.md

 ## Implementation choices and tradeoffs

 The cross table is not in the scope of this issue.
 Nevertheless, it will be dealt if it is possible without additional cost.

+This feature does not concern how the cell is displayed in tha table.
+The look and feel of the cell will remain the same.
+Only the behavior of edition, when the end-user will edit a cell, will be changed.